 Suppose you ask someone to sign a physical contract.
 You will first need to check their passport to verify their identity.
 If the passport is original, valid, and the photo ID matches, you will have verified the identity of that person.

 Similarly, you can verify the identity of a person with the help of a digital certificate.
-However, instead of asking them to meet in person, you can ensure that the right person is signing the document remotely by asking them to use their certificate-based digital ID (such as MitID, BankID, itsme® etc.).
-And just as you’d trust that a passport released by an official national department can identify a person safely, you can also trust that an eID based on a digital certificate issued by a Certificate Authority securely identifies that person online.
+However, instead of asking them to meet in person, you can ensure that the right person is signing the document remotely by using certificate-based digital signatures.

 Digital certificate example